mcfnord/rml/src/dishonest.md

 My friend and I did everything we could to assure her daughter would be raised according to her wishes.
 But my friend's father did everything he could legally do--and then some--to subvert her wishes.
-You can study the insane custody court battle that ensued.
+An insane custody court battle ensued.

 # The alleged crime

 It meant the world to step out to a New Year's party with good friends.
 I got wild singing about the hard year behind me, and good one ahead.
 I barely remember the deed Lindquist called a crime.
-I have no dispute it was a very bad idea, but was never a crime.
+I have no dispute it was a very bad idea, but it never a crime.
 I chose the wrong words.
 In a career of trying to choose the right ones, I chose the wrong ones, not based on my meaning, but because they could be interpreted differently.
 It was